egch/azure-az104-flashcards/Monitor&Backup.md

 - VM Restore (need a storage account in the same location):
     - new VM
     - replace existing
+## Azure Recovery Service Agent - MARS
+- Instatll the recovery service agent on a target VM.
+- Reovery Service Vault and VM does not need to be within the same region.
+### Procedure
+- Create a Recovery Service Vault
+- Properties / Recovery Services Agent - Download
+- copy the exe on the target vm (on premises or not)

 #### Deleting Recovery Services vault
 <ol>
 <li>From Properties of the Recovery Services Vault select: Security Settings.</li>